 Certification and Warranty

 The BenQ PV270 is Technicolor Color certified, meeting strict color standards for Hollywood, the broader media and entertainment industries.
-A five-year general warranty and a six-month warranty against bright dot pixels are final assurances of quality.
+A three year general warranty and a six-month warranty against bright dot pixels are final assurances of quality.

 Panel Size / Ratio